numpy/numpy/doc/source/reference/arrays.datetime.rst

 datetime type with generic units.

 .. deprecated:: 2.5
-  The generic units of `timedelta64` are deprecated since NumPy 2.5 and will raise an error in the future.
-With this changes, `datetime64`'s ``NaT`` is now required to have an explicit time unit for consistency with other datetime and timedelta operations.
+  The generic units of `timedelta64` were deprecated in NumPy 2.5 and will raise an error in the future.
+With this change, ``NaT`` in `datetime64` is now required to have an explicit time unit.

 .. admonition:: Example